• Skip to main content

 At this point, you can misdirect your audience this way ….

-Obviously, the reader was hoping to see what must have happened to the daughter but to his or her greatest surprise, the mother was the victim instead.
+The reader was hoping to see what must have happened to the daughter but to his or her greatest surprise, the mother was the victim instead.

 So you see, foreshadowing has helped you to create both surprise and suspense.

-Foreshadowing with a “pre-scene”
+Foreshadowing with a “pre-scene.”

 This form of Foreshadowing shows an event that will later reoccur.

-Example, imagine a guy walking into a bar, in a western movie for instance; the guy buys a drink and after he is done drinking, leaves the bar.
+Example, imagine a guy walking into a bar, in a Western movie for instance, the guy buys a drink and after he is done drinking, leaves the bar.
 Sitting at a corner in the bar is another guy, the bad guy.
 He spits on the ground while frowning.
-At this point the reader expects something unpleasant to happen at their next meeting.
+At this point, the reader expects something unpleasant to happen at their next meeting.

 Showing the Reader a loaded